join-monster/join-monster/README.md

 It works on top of Facebook's [graphql-js](https://github.com/graphql/graphql-js) reference implementation.
 All you have to do is add a few properties to the objects in your schema and call the `joinMonster` function.
 A SQL query is "compiled" for you to send to the DBMS.
-The data-fetching is efficently batched.
+The data-fetching is efficiently batched.
 The data is then hydrated into the right shape for your GraphQL schema.

 ## Why?